andrei-l/money-transfer-with-play-akka-macwire/README.md

         └───...
 ```

-Running money-transfer-with-play-akka-wiremock.bat will launch webserver on port 9000.
+Running money-transfer-with-play-akka-macwire.bat will launch webserver on port 9000.

 ### Testing